CarolinaFernandez/onos-cluster-ansible/README.md

 ### Issue in deployment tasks

 Try replicating the step manually and run again the main bash file.
-For instance, the task installing Java8 will fail since you need to explicitly accept its license.
+For instance, the task installing Java8 may fail since you need to explicitly accept its license.